athms/learning-from-brains/README.md

 **Upstream:** All upstream data contain three core entries for I) the parcelated BOLD data (`bold.pyd`), II) its repetition time (`t_r.pyd`), and III) a key (`__key__`) indicating the specific subject / task / run that this .tar file corresponds to.

 **Downstream:** Each .tar file of the two downstream datasets contains one sample for each trial of its experiment run.
-In addition to the three entries listed for the upstream data, each trail also contains information describing the associated mental state.
+In addition to the three entries listed for the upstream data, each trial also contains information describing the associated mental state.
 In our downstream adapatation analyses, we utilize the `task_label.pyd` (MDTB data) and `label_across_tasks.pyd` (HCP data) entries to assign numerical labels to each mental state during training.
 Note that the MDTB data is indicated with its OpenNeuro identifier (`ds002105`) in the `data/downstream/` directory.

-For details on the additional preprocessing applied to fmriprep's derivatives for each dataset, see the scripts contained in `scripts/dataprep/`.
+For details on the additional preprocessing applied to [fmriprep](https://fmriprep.org/en/stable/)'s derivatives for each dataset, see the scripts contained in `scripts/dataprep/`.

 ## Installation